-These coconut apricot cookies are a flavorful, chewy cookie with crisp edges.
+These dried apricot cookies are a flavorful, chewy cookie with crisp edges.
 Each bite is loaded with chopped dried apricots and coconut flakes.

 Even though chocolate chip cookies get all the love, I’m a huge fan of mixing in other fun ingredients to switch things up.
 These coconut apricot cookies are a flavorful, chewy cookie with crisp edges.
-Each bite is loaded with chopped dried apricots and coconut flakes.
+Each bite of these chewy cookies is loaded with chopped dried apricots and coconut flakes.
 You’ll want to make these delicious vegan cookies on repeat.

 - Whole Wheat Flour: adds just a little more of a nuttier flavor to these cookies.
 You can use all purpose flour or a mix of half all purpose flour and half whole wheat flour for these cookies.